 Molecular Biology Services

-The Duke Recombineering Core is a full-service facility that begins with the design of the targeting strategy based on the needs of the investigator and finishes by providing linearized DNA ready for ES cell transfection as well as suggested Southern strategies for downstream screening of homologous recombination.
+The Rodent Genetic Engineering Services is a full-service facility that begins with the design of the targeting strategy based on the needs of the investigator and finishes by providing DNA ready for ES cell transfection.
 The Core has generated several mouse targeting vectors, including conditional knockouts and knockins.
-Protocols are being established to introduce other genetic markers (green fluorescent protein and Cre recombinase) into BACS for transgenic mouse and zebrafish production.

 The Duke Cancer Institute Transgenic Mouse Facility’s BAC Recombineering Core also provides CRISPR modeling services for generating transgenic mice.
 CRISPR (clustered regularly interspaced short palindromic repeats) is a new technology that allows genome editing of mice in a manner that is faster than standard transgenic modifications and less expensive overall.
 Precise alterations to disrupt target genes by insertion deletion mutations, and specific base changes are now possible for the scientific community at Duke through this new service.